nats-io/nats-site/content/blog/nats-and-containers-microservices-at-nats-speed.md

 NATS is all about simplicity and speed.
 In that regard, NATS is extremely well suited for microservices architectures, acting as a transport between services.
 Many NATS users I speak to in my role as community manager are using NATS for this purpose due to it’s lightweight PubSub characteristics.
 As services become increasingly distributed and modularized, an always-on, fast, PubSub communication layer becomes very important.
 NATS allows many distributed services and applications to function in real-time as a single entity.
 A large portion of these same NATS users are also using Docker for their containerized services.

 NATS has integrated with Docker for some time—the original gnatsd Docker image was downloaded nearly a quarter-of-a-million times.
-Earlier this year, when Docker launched their Official Image program, and re-launched Docker Hub, the NATS team at Apcera updated the [NATS Docker Image](https://hub.docker.com/_/nats/), and were approved for Docker Official Image Status.
+Earlier this year, when Docker launched their Official Image program, and re-launched Docker Hub, the NATS team at Synadia updated the [NATS Docker Image](https://hub.docker.com/_/nats/), and were approved for Docker Official Image Status.

 In staying true to the NATS design philosophy, the NATS Docker image is very lightweight and simple.
 This was well illustrated in a tweet recently from David Williams:
 <div class="tweet-embed-con">